In AI, Medical Transcription Services, Voice Recognition Software

 Let’s now turn to some of the risks.

-Accuracy And Consistency
+Accuracy and Contextual Consistency

 Overestimated Time Savings

-Delayed Billing
+Delayed Billing Cycles

-Delayed Prior Authorization
+Challenges with Prior Authorization

 What Is Voice Recognition?